FF-Q904 - Polisher Vevor - Free user manual and instructions

 - Do not use alcohol, gasoline, etc. as coolant.

 - This appliance is not intended for use by young or infirm persons unless supervised by a responsible person to ensure that they can use the appliance safely.
-Young children should be supervised to ensure that they do not play the appliance.
+Young children should be supervised to ensure that they do not play with the appliance.
 Children and pets should stay away from the product.

 - DO NOT CLEAN IT WITH ANY ABRASIVE MATERIAL.